jtrachtenberg/themultiworldui/README.md

   - While every user will be required to create at least a minimal public world (A root space containing a root place), individual places or entire spaces can require keys

+Current release build is hosted at http://www.themulti.world

+We are currently taking Alpha testers!
+Send your request to j.trachtenberg@gmail.com for an account.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).